-You might need to perform service or gain access to internal components by placing the rack-mounted system or expansion unit in the service position.
+Use this procedure to perform service or gain access to internal components by placing the rack-mounted system or expansion unit in the service position.

 Note: Some of the figures in these procedures might not look exactly like the system or expansion unit that you have.
 However, the steps to perform the task are the same.